All Of Me in E

 Voice Leading

-The bass line moves through E to G# (ascending major third), G# to C# (ascending perfect fourth), C# to F# (ascending perfect fourth), F# to C# (descending perfect fourth), C# to F# (ascending perfect fourth), F# to B (ascending perfect fourth), B to A (descending whole step), A to A (ascending unison), A to E (descending perfect fourth), E to G# (ascending major third).
+The bass line moves through E to G# (ascending major third), G# to C# (ascending perfect fourth), C# to F# (ascending perfect fourth), F# to C# (descending perfect fourth), C# to F# (ascending perfect fourth), F# to F# (ascending unison), F# to B (ascending perfect fourth), B to A (descending whole step), A to A (ascending unison), A to G# (descending half step), G# to E (descending major third), E to G (ascending minor third).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from G# to E by major third.
+When the progression loops, the bass returns from G to E by minor third.

 Scales for Improvisation